andynhuttran/spring-seftstudy/spring_boot_demo/README.md

     Static resource have to create under **src/main/resources/static/** in SPRING BOOT.

-    In **hello-boot.html**, we use an JQUERY to send request to Server, and processed by back-end (above Spring Boot, Controllers), then, get respone at back-end, then print it out.
+    In **hello-boot.html**, we use an JQUERY to send request to Server, and processed by back-end (above Spring Boot, Controllers), then, get respone in front-end, then print it out.

-    That is done at font-end.
+    That is done at front-end.

 4. Access http://localhost:8080/hello-boot.html, type your name and see the result